-10.3.7.1 Introductory Statement:
+10.3.6.1 Introductory Statements:

-Deoxyribonucleic Acid (DNA) Analysis, employing the Polymerase Chain Reaction (PCR), was used to generate a Short Tandem Repeat (STR) profile from a portion of the following items: "list of items".
+Deoxyribonucleic Acid (DNA) Analysis, employing the Polymerase Chain Reaction (PCR), was used to generate a Short Tandem Repeat (STR) profile from a portion of Items (item numbers).

 Note: The following footnote will appear in all reports in which DNA testing was attempted.